SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 SCCM Transfer
 ************************************************************************************

 The SCCM transfer module is basically a collection of SQL queries which are executed and delivered to SCCM.
-This way customers can fully change the behaviour to their needs.
+This way, customers can fully change the behaviour to their needs.
-In general there are two different modes the SCCM transfer can be configured:
+In general SCCM transfer can be configured in two different modes:

 a) Single computer transfer (used by form action button)
 b) Multiple computer transfer (used by list action button)

-The configuration for SCCM Transfer is in "Settings->CMDB".
+You will find the configuration for SCCM trensfer in "Settings->CMDB".

 .. csv-table::
    :header: "Function","Description"
    :widths: 40,80

-   "Description (de/en)", "Info text displayed in the popup" "List query", "Query which builds up the dropdown list in the popup."
+   "Description (de/en)", "Info text displayed in the pop-up."
+   "List query", "Query which builds up the dropdown list in the pop-up."
    "Computer query", "Selects mandatory data for computer import.
    It is important to stick to the correct order of the selected attributes:

     1. = Unique ID of computer element in SIM database
     2. = Target computer name
     3. = MAC Address
-    4. = SMBIOS GUID (if available the computer will be created with SMBIOSGUID rather that MAC Address
+    4. = SMBIOS GUID (if available the computer will be created with SMBIOSGUID rather that MAC Address)

    Available variables:

     - ""{0}"" = Selected (computer) item database IDs in the popup.
     - ""{roles}"" = Roles the user is currently in.
-    - ""{user}"" = Username of the currently logged on user (DOMAIN\Username)
+    - ""{user}"" = Username of the user currently logged in (DOMAIN\Username).
-    - ""{id}"" = Id of the CMDB item.
-Note: Only available when opened via action button.
+    - ""{id}"" = ID of the CMDB item. **Note**: Only available when opened via action button.
     - ""{param}"" = Additional parameters defined in the view.
 Note: Only available when opened via action button.

    "